otrv4/otrv4/otrv4.md

 The flag `F` is set to `0` and the context `C` is left empty.

 ```
-// TODO: I guess context and flag are not needed to be stated.
-Just for
-compatibility with RCF?
 // TODO: change var names and follow the uppercase, lowercase style for points
 or scalars
-// TODO: note that the secret key is here 57.
-For the rest of the spec is 56.
-// add a note?

 The inputs to the signing function are the symmetric key (57 bytes, defined on
+'Public keys and fingerprints'.
+Note that the symmetric key is 57 bytes), a flag
-Public keys and fingerprints'), a flag 'F', which is 0, and a message 'M' of
+'F', which is 0, and a message 'M' of arbitrary size.
-arbitrary size.

    1. Hash the symmetric key: 'SHAKE256(symmetric)'.
 Store the first 114 bytes
        of the digest on 'h'.
 Construct the secret key 's' from